How to make soft and Idlis every time. Easy homemade method

 ⏱ Step 1: Soaking

-Tip: Soaking separately gives the best texture for grinding.
+Tip: Soaking gives the best texture for grinding.

 🌀 Step 2: Grinding